Policy

 Undertaking a child and family assessment

-We undertake a child and family assessment when the report of concern involves an allegation that the care, safety or wellbeing of te tamaiti may be at risk but doesn't indicate abuse which may constitute a criminal offence.
+We undertake a child and family assessment when the report of concern involves an allegation that the care, safety or wellbeing of te tamaiti or rangatahi may be at risk but doesn't indicate abuse which may constitute a criminal offence.

 Undertaking an investigation